BadrAlioui/boutique_shop/README.md

   - We verified that navigation is intuitive, that interactive elements (buttons, links, forms) respond appropriately, and that the site meets accessibility standards.

 - **Screenshots:**
-  - Detailed screenshots of key user flows, such as form error messages, successful registration, purchase confirmation, and various UI states, are provided in the [Screenshots](#screenshots) section of this README.
+  - Detailed screenshots of key user flows, such as form error messages, successful registration, purchase confirmation, and various UI states, are provided in the [Screenshots message](#screenshots message) section of this README.

 By combining these manual tests with our automated test suite, we ensure a robust and user-friendly experience.